Grasshoppers Return ― It’s Time to Scout Field Borders

-Because grasshoppers move into cropland generally from untilled areas surrounding crop fields, scout and, if necessary, treat these adjacent untilled areas first.
+Because grasshoppers move into cropland generally from untilled areas surrounding crop fields, pay particular attention to field border with abundant broadleaf weeds, scout and, if necessary, treat these adjacent untilled areas first.
 Sometimes grasshoppers may hatch out from eggs laid in no-till crop fields as well.
 If grasshoppers have already invaded the field, also sample field areas to determine if control is warranted.
 The grasshoppers are most likely to move from these areas to adjoining crops when their food supply in these borders dries up or the borders are mowed.

 Estimating grasshopper densities is difficult and can only be done accurately with some practice.
 The best method for estimating grasshoppers in field borders or hatching areas is the square-foot method.

 Randomly select an area several feet away and visualize a one square-foot area around that spot.
 Walk toward this spot while watching this square foot area and count the number of grasshoppers you see in or jumping out of this area.
 Repeat this procedure 18 times and divide the total number of grasshoppers by two.
 This will give you the number of grasshoppers per square yard (9 square feet).
 Counting sites should be chosen at random and include varied vegetation.